fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 It keeps track of the slice of objects required by `fyne.WidgetRenderer` as a convenience.

 Lastly it keeps a reference to the `widget.Button` for all state information.
-In the `Refresh()` method it will update the graphical state based on any changes in the underlying `widget.Button` type.
+In the `Refresh()` function it will update the graphical state based on any changes in the underlying `widget.Button` type.

 ### Bring it together